 If you’re struggling to identify a good location for your portrait, take a breath.
 You can often find great opportunities in the most surprising places.
 I’ve shot in front of huge roller shutter doors on industrial estates, in scrubby bits of forest that came out looking like a dreamy estate, and against an old stone wall in my backyard.
 With the right lighting, portrait lens selection, framing choices, and post-processing, the most mundane locations can give you precisely the results you’re after.

 Of course, you don’t always need to seek out locations; there’s always the option to head into the studio instead.
 In fact, if you take a subject into the studio and place them against a plain backdrop, the resulting images will often highlight the story you’re trying to tell through their costume and appearance (by putting the focus squarely on the subject).

 That said, this style of studio shooting can be a double-edged sword.
 Given the increased focus on the subject, there is less room for mistakes in controlled studio portraits – but the payoff can be more than worth it!

 4. Give your subject a character

-5. Don’t forget the post-processing
+5. Don’t forget about post-processing

-Remember to flesh out a backstory, set the scene, and think about every element that you’re placing in the image.
-That way, you’ll tell a compelling and consistent story that shines through in the final image.
+Remember to flesh out a backstory, set the scene, and carefully consider every element that you place in the image.
+That way, you can tell a compelling and consistent story that shines through in the final shot.